-The current funding environment brings the need for better cash flow control into greater focus.
+The challenges of medical device funding bring the need for better cash flow control into greater focus.

 Nocturnal's VP of Business Development Eyal Dayan hears these concerns in his conversations with clients:

 "The consistent message we hear from early-stage companies is that funding takes longer these days.
 The framework of a milestone-based pricing project gives them a level of confidence in meeting their critical product milestones without incurring unexpected costs and delays, so they can get to their next round of financing without running out of cash."